 Use enhanced contact precautions to prevent the spread of C. diff from person to person.
 This means wearing a gown and gloves before entering the patient’s room.

-Doctors, nurses, and other health care workers should clean and wash with soap and water after they care for you.
+Doctors, nurses, and other healthcare workers should clean and wash with soap and water after they care for you.

 Remind visitors to wear a gown and gloves.
 They should wash their hands with soap and water as they come and go.